yenhsuan/TweetSearch/README.md

 ## Deployment

-This project has been deployed by using [PM2](https://www.npmjs.com/package/pm2 "PM2"), and running on a Ubuntu 16.04 machine.
+This project is deployed by [PM2](https://www.npmjs.com/package/pm2 "PM2"), and running on a Ubuntu 16.04 machine.
 See Live Demo: https://yenhsuan.xyz:3333

 ## Built With